 I just happened to gain possession of a Tequila Expo bracelet.
 At approximately 11:45am, I entered the VIP tent and sampled a smooth shot of El Tesoro tequila.
 Quickly noticing that 9 more tastes would put an end to the rest of my day (post festival), I opted instead for the margarita samples such as this one from Contigo.

-Here are 7 things I learned from this year’s taco festival:
+Here are 4 things I learned from this year’s taco festival, which I’ve heard will not happen again.
+Although, these tips will help for any large food festival:

 - Go early.
 If you don’t want to wait in long lines, get the majority of your taco eating done before the crowds arrive.